MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/search-planning.md

  **Summary:** Create a well-designed plan to install and configure search in SharePoint Server 2016 or SharePoint Server 2013.

-The following articles on TechNet provide information about the planning you need to do to deploy search in SharePoint Server.
+The following articles provide information about the planning you need to do to deploy search in SharePoint Server.

 ## Articles about planning search